Special tilting modules for algebras with positive dominant dimension: Shifted modules and algebras

-of $T_k^\circ$.
-Since minimal projective resolutions are unique up to isomorphism, we must have $P=0$, and so $\Gamma$ is selfinjective.
-The dual statement is proved similarly. \end{proof}

-\begin{rem} Just as in \cite{ARNak}, an easy consequence of Proposition~\ref{domdim-infty} is that the Nakayama conjecture, that $\domdim\Gamma=\infty$ if and only if $\Gamma$ is selfinjective, holds for representation-finite algebras.
-One also sees from the proof that the projective dimension of $\shiftmod{k}$ is exactly $k$ unless $\Gamma$ is selfinjective, in which case $\shiftmod{k}=\Gamma$ has projective dimension zero, and similarly for the injective dimension of $\coshiftmod{k}$.
-Combining these observations, one sees that while selfinjective algebras have $\shiftmod{k}\cong\Gamma$ for all $k\geq0$, any counterexample to the Nakayama conjecture would behave very differently, with $\shiftmod{k}\not\cong\shiftmod{k'}$ for any $k\ne k'$. \end{rem}

 It is possible to identify those algebras that may be obtained as $k$-shifted or $k$-coshifted algebras intrinsically, via the existence of cotilting or tilting modules with special properties.
-As usual, we write $\nu=\kdual\Hom_A(-,A)$ and $\nu^-=\Hom_A(\kdual A,-)$ for the Nakayama functors on $A$.
+As usual, we write $\nu=\kdual\Hom_A(-,A)$ and $\nu^-=\Hom_A(\kdual A,-)$ for the Nakayama functors of an algebra $A$.